Kouroshmoshrefi/ASafaeirad/README.md

 </div>

 > I like learning new skills and developing scalable applications.
-My passion in programming started in 2008, when I attempted to create a 2D game in VB6.
-I’m the creator of the FullstacksJS open-source community, however In my professional life, I work as a front-end engineer.
+My passion for programming started in 2008 when I attempted to create a 2D game in VB6.
+I’m the creator of the FullstacksJS open-source community, however, In my professional life, I work as a front-end engineer.

 ```bash
 $ npx alireza@latest